My first memory as a human being is waking up from a night terror.

 When I was 6 years old I was “diagnosed” with sleep apnea — the rare kind in which one stops breathing multiple times throughout the night.
 Turns out, unconsciously holding your breath is a super inconvenient way to be woken up throughout the night!

-All of this meant that waking up for school at 7 am was a major drag — as I’m sure it was for most kids.
+All of this meant that waking up for school at 7 am was a major drag.

 Needless to say that I had a rocky relationship with rest and sleep.
 And this led to a rocky relationship with life.